myaomeow/myaomeow.github.io/_pages/java/variables-conditionals-and-loops.md

     }

     public static int numChar(String s) {
         // TODO: Return how many characters are in the input String s.
-This
+Do
-        // should be one line of code using the .length() method. return 0;
+        // not use the .length() method.
+Try writing this using a for loop. return 0;
     }